-There is also a wide range of rarer skin conditions that you may not know about.
-They can range from mild to life-threatening.
+There’s also a wide range of rarer skin conditions that you may not know about.
+They can range from mild to life threatening.
 In some cases, they can affect the quality of life of those who develop them.

 Read on for a brief overview of some of these lesser-known conditions.

 Hidradenitis suppurativa (HS) is a chronic inflammatory condition that causes lesions to form on parts of the body where skin touches skin.
 The most common areas for breakouts to occur are the: